NexPlayer/Android-SDK/Synchronization-Feature-android.md

 ### Limitations

 - Only works with live content.
 - Device time should be adjusted correctly, incorrect device time or setting it manually might break the logic.
 This can be handled by using server time but the synchronisation won’t be precise as device time as server time is given in seconds, not in milliseconds as device time.
 - Setting a very low SPD value for the stream might affect smooth playback experience as it won’t allow the player to create enough buffer.
+- Synchronization feature is highly dependent on the internet speed and the configuration of the manifest.

 ## How to enable synchronization feature from the code

 NexPlayer synchronization can be enabled by setting the following property: